jhayer/bacterial_genomics_training/docs/annotation.md

 We now want to run Prokka on all our strains, so we can compare the annotations later.

-We will prepare a `prokka_kp.sh` script for doing so.
+We will prepare a `prokka_kp.sh` script for doing so, in the scripts directory.
 Here is an example:

 ```